Coastal Hazard Adaptation Strategy

 Is there any plan to protect the Sandy Beach part of the Boulevard on Russell Island.
 Every high tide that is combined with strong SE winds a little more of the bank is eaten away.
 I have been on the island for 10 years and in that time the bank has receded about a metre a year.
 The large tree stump there was inland of the beach when I first arrived.

-Peter Shute asked over 3 years ago
+Peter Shute asked about 4 years ago

 Hi Peter,